redhat-partner-solutions/rhel-sriov-test/README.md

                                   # example: 10.5
 container_manager:                # the container manager command to use (podman or docker)
                                   # example: podman
+container_volumes:                # the volumes to use with the container command
+                                  # example: "-v /sys:/sys -v /dev:/dev -v /lib/modules:/lib/modules"
 vlan:                             # vlan tag used by the vlan tests, default is 10
 mtu:                              # MTU size; if unspecified, the script will derive it bonding_switch_delay              # Expected bonding switch over/back delay in second, default is 1